tsduck/tsduck/src/libtsduck/mcast/README.md

 A TS may carry several DVB-NIP streams but they must be in distinct services, one per DVB-NIP stream.

-## Limitations

-The current implementation of DVB-NIP in TSDuck has the following limitations:

-- FLUTE only.
-DVB-NIP over ROUTE is not supported.
-- The only supported FEC Encoding ID is 0, 'Compact No-Code FEC' (Fully-Specified).

 ## FEC, Forward Error Correction

 - FEC Encoding ID: An integer which defines the type of FEC.
 With FLUTE, it is stored in